Selection Sets

-Many drafters do not completely understand that when they ‘pick’ an item(s) in a drawing using their pointing device (usually a mouse or trackpad), they are creating what is called a selection set.
-Once a selection set is created, it can be manipulated in many different ways.
+Many drafters do not entirely understand that they create a selection set when they ‘pick’ an item(s) in a drawing using their pointing device (usually a mouse or trackpad).
+Once a selection set is created, it can be manipulated differently.

 Tip: If you watch carefully in the Command area when you ‘pick’ (select) an entity in response to a command, you will see the notation ” Select object – 1 found.
 1 object added to the selection.
 Total n objects in total” where n stands for the number of objects that you have ‘picked’ as you create a set.

-A selection set is a group of objects that you can modify together with a command.
+A selection set is a group of objects you can modify with a command.
 For example, a group of objects once selected can be moved, scaled, changed to a different layer, etc., in one single operation.
-There are different ways of making selection sets, such as using a window, setting a crossing box, or picking entities sequentially.
+Various ways of making selection sets exist, such as using a window, setting a crossing box, or picking entities sequentially.
 You can change the object selection settings by clicking on a button in the Properties window.

-Tip: The Selection option on the tools drop menu can assist in creating and manipulating a selection set.
+Tip: The Selection option on the tools drop-down menu can assist in creating and manipulating a selection set.

 Operating on a selection set

-Here we show that drafting efficiency can be improved by using a crossing window to grab all entities in a crowded part of the drawing.
+YouTube movie Here we show that drafting efficiency can be improved by using a crossing window to grab all entities in a crowded part of the drawing.
 We then change our focus to the properties box and filter the entity group till we isolate the desired entity.
-Changes to properties such as layer, linetype, color, and stack order can be made easily using this technique.
+This technique can easily make changes to properties such as layer, linetype, colour, and stack order.